janbar/BLOC/docs/BLOC-Reference-Manual.md

 ---

-### 2.3 - Error Handling
+## Error Handling

 Several operations in BLOC can raise an error.
 An error interrupts the normal flow of the program, which can continue by catching the error.
 BLOC code can explicitly raise an error by calling the *raise* statement.
 BLOC code can intercept explicit error, zero-divide and out-of-range.
 For other runtime errors, the program stops and control returns to the host.
-To catch errors in BLOC, you can do a protected block, using *begin ... exception ... end* (see [3.3.1](#331---blocks)).
+To catch errors in BLOC, you can do a protected block, using *begin ... exception ... end* (see [Blocks](#blocks)).
 Any error while running inside the block stops its execution, and control returns immediately to the exception-handling routine.
 When an otherwise unprotected error occurs during the compilation or execution of a BLOC code, control returns to the host, which can take appropriate measures, such as printing an error message.
 Whenever there is an error, an error object is propagated with information about the error.
 BLOC generates errors whose values are a string and an identifier.

 The error handler is called only for regular compilation or runtime errors.
 It is not called for memory-allocation errors nor for errors while running finalizers.

 ---

-### 2.4 - Type Methods
+## Type Methods

 Some types have methods to manipulate values in place.
 They help improve code readability, or even efficiency.